regas99/AndroidStudioResourceBug/readme.md

     view.getTag(R.id.TAG) = null
 ```
 This makes it difficult to debug anything using an ID resource.
-To reproduce, run this app, set a breakpoint in the listener and observe the values.
+To reproduce, run this app and set a breakpoint in the listener.

 ![Screenshot](app/src/main/res/drawable/screenshot.png)